 If we focus on the large digits in 328, we can divide 32 by 21.
 So, let’s do the math using long division.
 The result is as follows.

 The next calculation is $118÷21$.
 What do we need to multiply 21 by to get the answer?
-This is a bit hard to answer.
+This is a bit difficult to answer.
 So, let’s take a guess and come up with a random answer.
 If we multiply by 21, we get the following.

 The answer to $21×6$ is 126, which is greater than the number 118.
 So, we know that we should use $21×5=105$.
 Continuing with the long division, we have the following.

-Calculating Integer Division: Remainder and Long Division
+Calculating the Division for Integers: Remainder and Long Division

 In elementary school arithmetic, we learn division.
 Division means the same thing as doing multiplication.
 The division is also a multiplication problem.
-It is important to think about which numbers you need to multiply to get the answer.
+It is important to think about what numbers you need to multiply to get the answer.